-In order for the diver to inflate his or her lungs, breathing gas must be supplied at a pressure equivalent to the ambient water pressure.
+In order for the diver to inflate their lungs, breathing gas must be supplied at a pressure equivalent to the ambient water pressure.
 This is the function of diving equipment, whether it is self-contained underwater breathing apparatus (SCUBA) or surface-supplied.

-As a diver ascends toward the surface, the inert gas pressure in the lungs decreases, and the pressure gradient between the lungs and the body equilibrates and then reverses.
+As a diver ascends toward the surface, the inert gas pressure in the lungs decreases and the pressure gradient between the lungs and the body equilibrates and then reverses.
 When the partial pressure of the dissolved inert gas in the body is higher than the partial pressure of inert gas in the lungs, the tissues become supersaturated.
 The gas molecules in the body then pass through the alveolar-capillary membrane into the lungs and are exhaled.
 This is a simplified description of the process known as decompression.
-There are detailed decompression algorithms and techniques designed to control this process and allow the diver to return safely to the surface; surface decompression is one of these techniques.
+Detailed decompression algorithms and techniques are designed to control this process and allow the diver to return safely to the surface; surface decompression is one of these techniques.

-A diver on a surface decompression (sur-D) schedule accomplishes part of his or her decompression in the water.
+A diver on a surface decompression (sur-D) schedule accomplishes part of their decompression in the water.
 This usually includes timed stops at successively shallower depths.
 Surface decompression schedules plan for enough in-water decompression to prevent the development of decompression sickness (DCS) symptoms during the surface interval (the time spent on the surface before recompression in the DDC).
-Since some of the diver's tissues are intolerably supersaturated after the in-water phase of surface decompression, the diver must be transferred to the DDC quickly once he or she reaches the surface to avoid decompression sickness.
+Since some of the diver's tissues are intolerably supersaturated after the in-water phase of surface decompression, the diver must be transferred to the DDC quickly once they reach the surface to avoid decompression sickness.
 For example, the United States (US) Navy's surface decompression procedures stipulate that it should take no more than 5 minutes for a diver to ascend from the last water decompression stop at 40 feet, board the diving vessel, undress, and be compressed to 50 feet in the DDC.
-The remainder of the diver's decompression takes place at the pressure in the DDC, typically breathing oxygen to facilitate inert gas washout .
+The remainder of the diver's decompression occurs at the pressure in the DDC, typically breathing oxygen to facilitate inert gas washout.